 Master’s degree with 4 years of experience in research lab operations or equivalent combination of education and experience equaling 9 years required.

-The successful applicants will have prior experience working with mouse models and have exceptional organizational skills.
+Prior experience working with mouse models and have exceptional organizational skills.

-Candidates with a PhD and at least three years of applicable experience preferred.
+PhD and applicable experience preferred.

 Analytical reasoning and problem solving skills.

 Demonstrated working knowledge of standard laboratory policies, procedures and equipment.

 Ability to communicate in oral and written form with all levels of personnel and technical publications.